omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

 - increment_number_of_times_completed in WorkoutInstance works and is proper
 - update_number_of_times_completed in Workout works and is proper
 - Add filter for duration of workout
+- create some user accounts and login page

 Notes:
 - can't use onetoone between user and workoutinstance because then they can't have multiple workouts. has to be foreign key and create